yh117/CPS_516_project_0/README.md

 ####  15   Couchbase

 ##### pros:
- 1. Couchbase IS JSON-based, Memcached-compatible document-based data store.
+ 1. Couchbase is an open source, distributed (shared nothing architecture, every node has a cluster manager (for operations like replication and rebalancing) and a data manager(for data storing and querying) ), scalable, document based (JSON, schema less) databse optimized for interactive applications.
+Suport REST API.
+New data only append to the existing data to ensure data integrity.
+[6], [101]

 ##### cons:
- 1. Couchbase requires a rolling restart of the nodes after Schema changed.
+ 1. Couchbase requires a rolling restart of the nodes after schema changed.
+[6]

 ####  16   CouchDB